dotnet/Docker.DotNet/README.md

 This library allows you to interact with [Docker Remote API][docker-remote-api]  endpoints in your .NET applications.

 It is fully asynchronous, designed to be non-blocking and object-oriented way to interact with your Docker daemon programmatically.

-Currently, it supports [Docker Remote API v1.16][v1.16].
+**Versioning:** For example, `v2.124.0` supports `v1.24` of Docker Remote API.

 ## Installation

 You can add this library to your project using [NuGet][nuget].
 This is the only method this library is currently distributed unless you choose to build your own binaries using source code.
 Run the following command in the “Package Manager Console”:

     PM> Install-Package Docker.DotNet

-Or right click to your project in Visual Studio, choose “Manage NuGet Packages” and search for ‘Docker.DotNet’ and click ‘Install’. ([see NuGet Gallery][nuget-gallery].)
+Or right click to your project in Visual Studio, choose “Manage NuGet Packages” and search for ‘Docker.DotNet’ and click ‘Install’.
+([see NuGet Gallery][nuget-gallery].)

 ## Usage